shwetankpal582/Obsidian_Notes/Data_Structure/SpaceAndTime/Time Complexity.md

 ---
 ## What is Time Complexity?
 - @ The valid algorithm takes a finite amount of time for execution.
+A same algorithm at different instances take different time on same machine .
+A same algorithm at different hardware also takes different time.
 [[Asymptotic Notation]]
 [[Calculating Time Complexity]]

 ### Example: